vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 model = HuggingFaceHub(repo_id=llm_repo_id, model_kwargs=model_kwargs)
 ```

 In this code snippet, we're instantiating our language model using the Hugging Face Hub.
 Specifically, we're selecting the zephyr 7 billion model which is placed in this repository ID ["huggingfaceh4/zephyr-7b-alpha"](https://huggingface.co/HuggingFaceH4/zephyr-7b-alpha).
-Choice of choosing this model isn't arbitrary; as I said before, it's based on the model's suitability for our specific task and requirements.
-As we are already implementing only Open Source components, Zephyr 7 billion works good enough to generate the useful response with minimal overhead and low latency.
+Choosing this model isn't arbitrary; as I said before, it's based on the model's suitability for our specific task and requirements.
+As we are already implementing only Open Source components, Zephyr 7 billion works good enough to generate a useful response with minimal overhead and low latency.

 This model comes with some additional parameters to fine-tune its behavior.
 We've set the temperature to 0.5, which controls the randomness of the generated text.
-As a lower temperature tends to result in more conservative and predictable outputs and    when the temperature is set to max which is 1, the model tries to be as much creative as it could, so based on what type of output you want for your use case, you can tweak this parameter.
+As a lower temperature tends to result in more conservative and predictable outputs and when the temperature is set to max which is 1, the model tries to be as creative as it could, so based on what type of output you want for your use case, you can tweak this parameter.
 For the sake of the simplicity and demonstration purposes, I set it to 0.5 to make sure we get decent results.
 Next is max_length parameter which defines the maximum length of the generated text and it includes the size of your prompt as well as the response.

-max_new_tokens sets the threshold on maximum number of new tokens that can be generated.
+max_new_tokens sets the threshold on the maximum number of new tokens that can be generated.
 As a general rule of thumb, the max_new_tokens should always be less than or equal to the max_length parameter.
 Why?
 Think about it..

 ### Step 8 : Create a chain for invoking the LLM.

-We have everything we want for our RAG application, last thing we need to do is to create a chain for invoking the LLM on our query to generate the response.
+We have everything we want for our RAG application.
+The last thing we need to do is to create a chain for invoking the LLM on our query to generate the response.
 There are different types of chains for the different types of use cases, if you like your LLM to remember the context of the chat over the time like the ChatGPT , you would need a memory instance which can be shared among multiple conversation pieces, for such cases, there are conversational chains available.

 For now we just need a chain which can combine our retrieved contexts and pass it with the query to the LLM to generate the response.

 ```python
 from langchain_core.output_parsers import StrOutputParser